-Charlotte Cunningham-Rundles, MD, PhD, is Professor and Interim Chief of the Division of Allergy and Immunology.
+Charlotte Cunningham-Rundles, MD, PhD, is David S. Gottesman Professor of Medicine in the Division of Allergy and Immunology.
 She is best known for her research into human immunodeficiency diseases and immuno-reconstitution.

 Valentin Fuster, MD, is Professor and Chief of the Division of Cardiology, the Director of Mount Sinai Heart and the Physician-in-Chief of The Mount Sinai Hospital.
 He is an internationally renowned clinician and researcher.
 He is former President of the American Heart Association and the only cardiologist to receive all four major research awards from the four major cardiovascular organizations.
 He is the lead editor of two major cardiovascular textbooks, Hurst’s The Heart and Atherothrombosis and Coronary Artery Disease